CloudLabs-MOC/CloudLabs-SEED/Cryptography/PKI: Public Key Infrastructure/Public-Key-Infrastructure-(PKI)-Lab.md

 You will be prompted for a password.
 Do not lose this password, because you will have to type the passphrase each time you want to use this CA to sign certificates for others.
-You will also be asked to fill in the subject information, such as the Country Name, Common Name, etc. The output of the command are stored in two files:ca.keyandca.crt.
-The fileca.keycontains the CA’s private key, while ca.crt contains the public-key certificate.
+You will also be asked to fill in the subject information, such as the Country Name, Common Name, etc. The output of the command are stored in two files:ca.key and ca.crt.
+The file ca.key contains the CA’s private key, while ca.crt contains the public-key certificate.
 You can also specify the subject information and password in the command line, so you will not be prompted for any additional information.
-In the following command, we use-subj to set the subject information and we use -passout pass:dees to set the password todees.
+In the following command, we use -subj to set the subject information and we use -passout pass:dees to set the password todees.
 ```
 openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 \